napassorn29/closeloop_manipulator_toolbox/README.md

 ## **System Overview (Function and Argument)**
 ![image](https://github.com/napassorn29/closeloop_manipulator_toolbox/assets/119843578/5e3f9422-06f0-442e-a4d6-933726595912)
 ## **Installation**
-download this file (closeloop_manipulator_toolbox) and place this file in folder to be used.
+download this file (closeloop_manipulator_toolbox) and place this file in the folder to be used.
 ## **Usage**
 place this code (import) at the top of the file to use
 ```python